 Alex Leith commented that Open EO is a conceptual work flow that is transformed to the API, but has to work within the Google file system.
 Adding a standard API to the ODC will only make it stronger.

-noted the OGC t, which the for prototype
+Jonas Eberle noted the OGC testbed program, which the task for implementing DC API prototype.

 Data DISCOVERY and ACCESS